paau-odoo/odoo-soup/README.md

 - records (text)
 - text (text)

-All records will have a plain text version of the log line added to `text` column, so you should not place anything into `text`
+All records will have a plain text version of the log line added to `text` column, so you should not place anything into `text`.

 Let's look at an example configuration entry:
 ```toml